locborgtus/mic/minecraft/1_basic.md

 print 5.
 ```

 Practice: calculate the cost of your shopping basket if you have 5 oranges, and they are 25 cents each.
 Come up with your favorite fruit, give them a price, and how many do you want.
 Print out the sum of the cost the entire shopping basket with the oranges and your favorite fruit.
+Hint: use variables to keep the number of fruits and their costs.
+Then print out the product and the sum.

 Dividing is different when the number types are different.
 If dividing integers, the result are round-down whole numbers.
 If dividing floats, you will get decimals.
 Try it yourself.